Minimum 2:1 (or equivalent) in geoscience or relevant natural sciences or analytical science disciplines

 - Just how fast are the rapid cooling rates of chondrules?

-- The nature of fine matrix in primitive chondrites
+- Physical and chemical properties of matrix in primitive chondrites

 - The volatile inventory of differentiated meteorites

 - Dr Mahesh Anand - Reader in Planetary Science and Exploration

 - Dr Ian Franchi - Senior Research Fellow

 - Professor Iain Gilmour - Professor of Isotope Geochemistry

 - Professor Monica Grady - Professor of Planetary Science